sharetribe/flex-docs/src/docs/concepts-payments/payment-methods-overview/index.md

 The
 [default processes](https://github.com/sharetribe/flex-example-processes/tree/master/)
-in Flex supports card payments.
+in Sharetribe supports card payments.
 The general article on [the transaction process](/concepts/transaction-process/) describes the process in more detail.